meshplay/meshplay/docs/pages/reference/meshplayctl/meshplayctl-perf-apply.md

 Execute a Performance test creating a new performance profile and pass certificate to be used
 <pre class='codeblock-pre'>
 <div class='codeblock'>
-mesheryctl perf apply meshery-profile-new --url "https://google.com" --cert-path path/to/cert.pem
+meshplayctl perf apply meshplay-profile-new --url "https://google.com" --cert-path path/to/cert.pem

 </div>
 </pre>